 Being female, increasing age, and family history of breast and/or ovarian cancer are the three greatest risk factors for both breast cancers and ovarian cancer.

 The majority of breast and ovarian cancers are not caused by an inherited genetic factor.
-However, 5-10% of all breast cancer is caused by a genetic change inherited from a parent.
+However, 5 percent to 10 percent of all breast cancer is caused by a genetic change inherited from a parent.
 Patients with hereditary cancer face additional cancer risks themselves as do their family members.
-Identifying those at-risk and providing access for a cancer risk assessment are important in providing the best care for all members of these families.
+Identifying those at risk and providing access for a cancer risk assessment are important in providing the best care for all members of these families.